-LOC, SDMC, and LC staff will leave copies of all study-specific training materials at the site or post them on the study collaboration portal to be used to train study staff hired after the initial training.
+LOC, SDMC, and LC staff will make all study-specific training materials available to the sites in hard copy and/or by posting them on the study-specific website and/or study collaboration portal to be used to train study staff hired after the initial training.

-It is the responsibility of the CTU/CRS/IoR to ensure that new staff members are adequately trained and prepared to serve their study roles.
+It is the responsibility of the CTU/CRS/IoR to ensure and document that new staff members are adequately trained and prepared to serve their study roles.
 LOC, SDMC, and LC staff members do not routinely travel to sites to train newly hired staff following the initial onsite study training.

 However, LOC, SDMC, and LC staff will make every effort to be available to answer questions and provide technical assistance to new study staff members.
-The LOC CRM and SDMC CDM will be available to participate in one or more training sessions via teleconference, if requested by the site.
+The LOC, LC, and SDMC will be available to participate in one or more training sessions via teleconference, if requested by the site.
 If a new study coordinator or lead study clinician joins a site after the initial study-specific training, LOC, SDMC, and LC staff may consider making a site visit to assess study implementation soon after the new staff member begins work on a study.

 Once a study is underway, LOC, SDMC and LC staff issue study-related communications, answers to frequently asked questions, and other similar documents to guide study implementation at each site (see Section 12.4).
 Study staff will file such documents with other study implementation materials (e.g., in the SSP Manual) as well as add such materials to the training packet.
-Study sites are responsible for establishing SOPs for alerting staff to the release of these documents, providing training on them, as needed, and incorporating their content into day-to-day study operations.
-All issued content from the LOC, SDMC and the LC will be stored on study-specific web collaboration portals.
+Study sites are responsible for establishing SOPs for alerting staff to the release of these documents, providing training on all study documents (including updates), as needed, and incorporating their content into day-to-day study operations.
+All issued content from the LOC, SDMC and the LC will be posted on the website (specific to that study) or study-specific web collaboration portals.

-When it is necessary, LOC, SDMC, and LC staff, as applicable, will provide study-specific "refresher" training to site staff in the context of routine site visits and/or other HPTN meetings (e.g., annual meeting).
-Methods such as videotapes of previous training sessions, or teleconference and/or web based training may also be options for continuing training.
+When it is necessary, LOC, SDMC, and LC staff, as applicable, will provide study-specific "refresher" training to site staff in the context of routine site visits and/or other HPTN meetings (e.g., annual meeting) or on regular team calls.
+Methods such as videotapes of previous training sessions, or teleconference and/or web-based training may also be options for continuing training.